 The Magic of Prism Photography: Tips and Techniques for Creative Images

-When I first picked up a prism and experimented with light and reflections, I had no idea it would become a game-changer in my photography journey.
-My early attempts were frustrating and far from impressive, but everything changed when I had the opportunity to beta-test Lensbaby’s OMNI Creative Filter System.
-This experience reignited my passion for reflection and refraction techniques, ultimately helping me refine my skills and embrace the magic of prism photography.
+When I first picked up a prism, my early attempts were frustrating and far from impressive.
+But everything shifted when I had the chance to beta-test Lensbaby’s OMNI Creative Filter System.
+That experience reignited my passion for reflection and refraction techniques and opened the door to new creative possibilities.
+I finally embraced the magic of prism photography—not just as a technique, but as a way to add emotion, surprise, and depth to my work.

 After weeks of experimenting with prism photography, I finally captured this image that left me completely hooked.
-Taken with the Lensbaby Multicolor Crystal in September, 2019.
+Taken with the Lensbaby Multicolor Crystal .

 Getting Started: Essential Tips for Prism Photography: